The distribution amplitude of the $\eta_c$-meson at leading twist from Lattice QCD: Continuum limit

 and we have introduced further auxiliary functions $D(\nu)$ and $E(\nu)$ with the same form as $A(\nu)$.
 In practice, our data is only sensitive to the first coefficient $n=1$ in the series of auxiliary functions, the first nonzero coefficient for each function $A(\nu)$, $B(\nu)$, etc., and the first term in $\tilde{\phi}_\text{lt}(\nu,z)$, so that our model simplifies to

 To fit \cref{eq:continuum-extrapolation-model} to our lattice data we minimize a chi-square using the \gls{varpro} algorithm ---see \cite{doi:10.1137/0710036} for the original work, and \cref{sec:varpro} for our particular implementation.
 We include the correlations among the data on each ensemble, and tame very small eigenvalues in the covariance matrix using the averaging method outlined in \cite{Michael:1994sz} and implemented in \cite{Joswig:2022qfe}.
-We find the minimum at $\chi^2/\text{dof}=368/467=0.79$, and the results are gathered in \cref{tab:results}.
+We find the minimum at $\chi^2/\text{dof}=368/467=0.79$ and the results are gathered in \cref{tab:results}.
+Looking at its second column, where the fit parameter estimates appear, we observe that $\lambda$ lies far away from its asymptotic value of 1.5.
+Furthermore, we observe a certain hierarchy in the coefficients: Those associated with terms proportional to $a/\abs{z}$ and the mistuning of the charm-quark mass are the most relevant, followed by pure lattice artifacts, the pion mass dependence and higher-twist effects.
+Nonetheless, every term is necessary to describe the data well, and in particular we observe non-zero higher-twist effects, which include target-mass corrections.
 See \cref{sec:systematics} for an explanation of the two systematic errors.

 Now we can evaluate the \gls{lcda} defined in \cref{eq:light-cone-da-model} using the first term in the series and $\lambda=\num{2.73(18)}$,

 where we used the fact that $\tilde{G}_{0}(x)=1$.
 The plot of $\phi(x,\mu)$ can be seen in \cref{fig:light-cone-da}.
 We tried to add higher coefficients to describe the \gls{da}, in particular $d_2$ and $d_4$, which correspond to $\tilde{G}_{2}(x)$ and $\tilde{G}_{4}$, respectively.
 Although they are both compatible with zero, our data has not sufficient range in $\nu$ to determine them reliably.